rgbrown/birdsong-alberto/README.md

 `--speedofsound : the speed of sound (default 343)

 It will produce two plots.
 One of the 7 waveforms, and one of the estimated strength in each direction.
-By default the resolution is $1%\circ$.
+By default the resolution is 1 degree.

+So you might run it like:

+    ./gcc-phat.py --start 1005 2019-02-21/wav/e

+If you wanted to start 1005 seconds in, and your wavefiles were in the directory `2019-02-21/wav/e`